pdf/kodirpc/README.md

 	// ConnectTimeout is the time a re-/connection will be attempted before
 	// failure.
 A value of zero attempts indefinitely.
 	ConnectTimeout time.Duration
+	// Reconnect determines whether the client will attempt to reconnect on
+	// connection failure
+	Reconnect bool
 }
 ```